mmaroti/tasync/README.md

 this method returns a new future value that will be resolved when all arguments are resolved and the `func` function is returned.
 You can chain futures, that is, `func` can return a future value as well.
-If any of the arguments are futures that are rejected, then the the returned future will become rejected with the same error.
-If all arguments are available (regular value, or a rejected or resolved future), then `func` will be called immediately and thus this method can return a regular value or throw an exception, as well.
+If any of the arguments are futures that are rejected, then the returned future will be rejected with the same error.
+If all arguments are available (regular value, or a rejected or resolved future), then `func` will be called immediately and a regular value is returned or an exception is thrown.

 ## call(func, arg1, ..., argn)